ntamas/cl1/doc/cmdline/index.rst

 -F, --output-format  specifies the format of the output file (``plain``, ``csv``
                      or ``genepro``).
 -h, --help           shows a general help message
+-d, --min-density    sets the minimum density of predicted complexes. ``auto``
+                     means that the density threshold will be set automatically based on whether the graph is weighted or not, and if not, what its clustering coefficient is.
+Weighted graphs will have a default density threshold of 0.3, unweighted graphs will have a density threshold of 0.5, unless their global clustering coefficient is less than 0.1, in which case the density threshold is set to 0.6.
--d, --min-density    sets the minimum density of predicted complexes -s, --min-size       sets the minimum size of the predicted complexes -v, --version        shows the version information
+-s, --min-size       sets the minimum size of the predicted complexes -v, --version        shows the version information